boot2docker/boot2docker/doc/WORKAROUNDS.md

 Workarounds
 ===========

-*Note: The following steps are meant as a temporary solution and won't be needed anymore in the future.*
+*Note: The following steps are meant as a temporary solution.
+Check the changelog of the project to know if these are still necessary.

 ## Port forwarding